crazyuploader/rreading-glasses/README.md

 > [!CAUTION]
 > This **will** modify your library. __Please__ back up your database _and
-> confirm you know how to restore it_ before experimenting this.
+> confirm you know how to restore it_ before experimenting with this.

-Navigate to `/settings/development` and update `Metadata Provider Source` with the address of your desired metadata service.
+Navigate to `/settings/development` and update `Metadata Provider Source` with the address of your desired metadata service (a public instance is available at `https://api.bookinfo.pro`).
 Click `Save`.
 (This page isn't shown in the UI, so you'll need to manually enter the URL.)

 ![/settings/development](./.github/config.png)

-A public instance is available at `https://api.bookinfo.pro`.

 You can now search and add authors or works not available on the official service.